 In 2008, Professor Lin was coached by composer Helmut Lachenmann in preparation for a performance of '...zwei Gefühle...', Musik mit Leonardo with Stephen Drury and the Callithumpian Consort.
 He has performed with Boston Microtonal Society's NotaRiotous, a chamber ensemble dedicated to promoting microtonal music.
 He also has appeared at New England Conservatory's Summer Institute for Contemporary Performance Practice (SICPP) and on the New Gallery Concert Series of Boston.

-Currently, Professor Lin is completing his doctorate from New England Conservatory under Eliot Fisk.
-He earned his MM at Yale School of Music and his BM at NEC.
-His primary teachers have included Oscar Ghiglia, Lorenzo Micheli, Wei-Ren Chuang, Ronald Purcell, and Ronald Borczon.
-During his free time, he spends many hours in the kitchen and plays a lot of badminton and an occasional game of table tennis.
+Professor Lin earned his D.M.A. & B.M. from New England Conservatory and his M.M. at Yale School of Music.
+His primary teachers have included Eliot Fisk, Oscar Ghiglia, Lorenzo Micheli, Wei-Ren Chuang, Ronald Purcell, and Ronald Borczon.
+During his free time, he is a great home cook and avid badminton player.